openzipkin/brave/brave-spancollector-scribe/README.md

 However it makes sure that it does not keeps holding onto spans.
 If the buffer is not full after 10 seconds it sends the received spans in any case.

-If you use this SpanCollector you can reuse the the Zipkin back-end (zipkin-collector-service, Cassandra back-end store, zipkin-query, zipkin-web zipkin web).
+If you use this SpanCollector you can reuse the the Zipkin back-end (zipkin-collector-service, Cassandra back-end store, zipkin-query, zipkin-web).
 For information on how to set up the Zipkin backend components see [here](https://github.com/openzipkin/zipkin).

-The brave-zipkin-spancollector can also be used as an example of how to communicate with the Zipkin Collector from Java.
-It uses the Zipkin Core and ZipKin Collector Thrift generated Java classes and does not depend on Finagle.